PowerDNS/pdns/docs/markdown/httpapi/api_spec.md

   + `refused`

-    All auth nameservers that have been tried responded with refused.
+    All auth nameservers that have been tried responded with REFUSED.

   + `servfail`

-    All auth nameservers that have been tried responded with servfail.
+    All auth nameservers that have been tried responded with SERVFAIL.

   + **TODO**: further failures